 Instructions

-- Add the onions and ground beef to a dutch oven on medium-high heat.
-Allow to cook for a few minutes and stir until the meat and onions are evenly distributed.
+- Add the onions, ground beef, and ground spices to a dutch oven on medium-high heat.
+Allow the beef to brown and spices to toast.

 - Add tomatoes, tomato sauce, and water.

 - Bring chili to a simmer.
-Reduce heat and continue cooking for about 1 hour or until chili has reduced and thickened.
-Check for salt and pepper.
-This is a large pot of chili so it may take a little extra.
+Reduce heat and continue cooking for 20 minutes (up to an 1 hour) or until chili has reduced and thickened.
+Check for salt and pepper, adding some if you prefer.

 - Ladle into bowls and begin the topping extravaganza!